Kashyap Tele-Medicines Ltd.

 |NSE 05:30 | 01 Jan||Kashyap Tele-Medicines Ltd|

-Report on the Financial Statements
+Report on the Audit of the Financial Statements

 Management's Responsibility for the Financial Statements

 The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance total comprehensive income changes in equity and cash flows of theCompany in accordance with the Ind AS and other accounting principles generally acceptedin India.
-This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from materialmisstatement whether due to fraud or error.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statement that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements

-1. As required by section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.